specter27/Campsite-Booking_Web-App/README.md

 # About
-This is a Campsite Booking Web-Application for Web.
+This is a Campsite Booking Web-Application.

 # Description Campsite Booking Web-Application